February 2017 Market Update. Equities up along with inflation

 Both US and Canadian equity markets continued to chalk up all-time highs.
 However, in Canada, much of the record growth was given back in the last week of the month.
 That occurred through broad sell-offs in energy, materials and financial services sectors.

 The renewed sense of global optimism has Asian and European equities tracking strong gains in the US.
 However, the European political landscape remains fragile.
 The UK is entering Brexit negotiations with the EU and France is holding an election.

 Increased infrastructure spending and rising commodities drove the ‘reflation rally’ that has lifted world stocks to record highs.
 That rally has favored shares of companies more geared to growth and inflation.
-Stats Can reported an unexpected inflation spike to 2.1 per cent in January.
+Stats Can report an unexpected inflation spike to 2.1 percent in January.